 If you already have pets, think about how they might get on with the new cat in terms of character and temperament.

-When your cat reaches the age of seven, you probably won’t notice much different about the way she behaves.
+When your cat reaches the age of seven, you probably won’t notice much different about the way they behave.
 After all, most cats live until they’re 13–17.
 Besides, your cat’s probably still active, healthy, and just as independent and curious as ever!

 Don’t think of her as a golden oldie – instead, tell yourself she’s entering the prime of her life!